 - The start and end dates of the tulip fest are set by the tulips and when they decide to emerge.
 Keep an eye on the farm’s website and social media for opening and closing information.

 - Tickets are required to attend.
 You can save a little by buying online and in advance.

 Holland Ridge Farms is located in the quiet and somewhat rural Cream Ridge, New Jersey, just off I-195 and not far from I-95.
 It sits just east of Trenton and is a 20 or 30-minute drive from Princeton.
 At just over an hour from New York City and Philadelphia, the farm is an easy day trip.

-Driving is your best bet for reaching Holland Ridge Farms.
-There is parking available on site (in a field) for free.
+Driving is your best bet for reaching Holland Ridge Farms for the New Jersey tulip festival.
+There is parking available on-site (in a field) for free.
 In fact, you know you’re in the right location as you approach as you can see the colorful fields from quite far away.